Designing protocols - 9.5 - Designing a complete protocol

 Incompatible pitch between loaded tips and {xxx} well array.
 Avoid using strips or change tiling patterns.

-When Pipetting to the lower deck, the plate should be on a lower Deck riser to give the greatest flexibility
+When Pipetting to the lower deck, the plate should be on a lower deck riser to give the

-Surrounding Deck locations should be clear of Tip boxes when Pipetting to a regular plate on a Magnetic block on the lower deck
+Surrounding Deck locations should be clear of Tip Sets when Pipetting to a regular plate on a Magnetic block on the lower deck

-Surrounding Deck locations should be clear of Tip boxes when Pipetting to a Tall plate on a Magnetic block
+Surrounding Deck locations should be clear of Tip Sets when Pipetting to a Tall plate on a Magnetic block

 Insufficient transfer volume.
 Specified volume must be greater than {minimum Allowed Volume}μL.